ulissigroup/F22-06-325/_sources/notes/review_optimization.md

 +++ {"id": "gXyE36TCdsgn"}

-### Example: Application to maximizing profit in a PFR
+### Practice: Application to maximizing profit in a PFR

 +++ {"id": "JAYePfYNdsgo"}